 Stickers: Love the Jungle sub-theme Logo!

-The first small bag numbered 1 parts.
+The first small bag numbered 1 parts: New color of bright yellow for the 5-petal flowers, and they appear in 10 other 2020 sets.
 I love the rounded 1x2 plates in brown -- so useful.

 Large Bag 1 parts: New Sloth in the center (so cute), and Andrea's new outfit; and we're back to orange separators.
 The columns in nougat are somewhat rare, yet appeared in Friends 41313 Heartlake Summer Pool in 2017.